 There are some species that grow only to 25 feet for smaller yards, but you still want a good amount of room to plant these trees.
 They grow 6 to 12 inches per year.
 The tree is often selected for its soft, powdery blue needle shade.

-We usually plant these trees 16 feet apart.
+We usually plant these trees 16 feet apart for windbreaks.

 Poplars, aspen and cottonwood are members of the populus genus of plants.
-These trees grow 6 to 8 feet tall for quick results, so they are ideal for a first row.
+These trees grow 6 to 8 feet tall for quick results, so they are ideal for a first row in a windbreak.
 Cottonwoods have more triangular or heart-shaped leaves than poplars, and the edges are slightly serrated.

 Poplars have oval-shaped leaves.
 All of the leaves have silvery undersides that appear to tremble in the breeze.

 Aspens have smooth gray-green bark, whereas cottonwoods have darker, deeply furrowed bark.
-Ideally, we plant these trees 8 to 12 feet apart.
+Ideally, we plant these trees 8 to 12 feet apart for windbreaks.

 A windbreak is a complicated structure to plant and create, but it can provide so many amazing benefits on your Idaho Falls property.